-Introduce the topic by reading the short introduction to the story1 in their Student Reference Books aloud to the students and discussing the meaning of the three sentences with them.
+Introduce the topic by reading the short introduction to the story1 in their Student Reference Books aloud to the students and discussing the meaning with them.

 Step 3: 30 mins: Read the following story out loud to the students (if the students are able, ask some students to read one paragraph out loud to the class).
 Ask the other students to follow the story in their student activity books pointing to each word that is read.